Sad-0w/CS564_project/README.md

 The LKM Keylogger is a loadable kernel module that adds a keyboard notifier that dumps all the users input into a log file.
 The module also hides a few TCP ports from view for later use with exfiltrating data.

+### Scripts

+The scripts are just a set of tools used in the building process of the rootkit

 ### Public Keys
 passphrase of key.pem is "CS564"